Morphan1/Voxalia/README.md

 - **What do I need to play Voxalia over LAN?**
 	- Run Voxalia server as normal, and disable CVar `n_verifyip` by executing server command: `set n_verifyip false`.
 - **Do I need to run the Voxalia server to play with friends?**
-	- No. Your friends can join your singleplayer game as well, if you forward the port to let them in.
+	- No. Your friends can join your singleplayer game as well.
 (There may be additional steps in the future to open a singleplayer game fully.)
 - **What port do I need to forward?**
 	- By default Voxalia server and singleplayer open up on port 28010.
 You can edit this in your launch command options (first argument is always the port).
+	- Note that port forwarding is partially automated by the internals and it generally isn't required that you manually forward it.

 ### Licensing pre-note: